threefoldfoundation/info_sdk/src/gettingstarted/identity.md

 ## Creating multiple identities

-You can either start kosmos with a new identity name ```jsx kosmos -n newname.3bot``` which will guide you through configuration, or you can do it from kosmos shell through following steps :
+You can either start Kosmos with a new identity name ```jsx kosmos -n newname.3bot``` which will guide you through the configuration, or you can do it from Kosmos shell through following steps :

 - Create a new identity